-Of course, any parent who has tried to teach their teen good driving habits will tell you that teenagers consider themselves experienced, “safe” drivers as soon as they get their driver’s license.
+Most parents who have tried teaching their teen good driving habits will tell you that teenagers consider themselves experienced and “safe” drivers as soon as they get their driver’s license.

 How can parents make an impact on their new teen drivers regarding the dangers of distracted driving?
 Is that even possible?